High School Curriculum

 Global Western Civilization

 “How did we get from here to there?”
-This essential question is the basis of the Global Western Civilization course.
-The course is designed to expose the learner to the development of Western Civilization while endeavoring to connect and compare the roots of Western Civilization to other peoples, cultures, and civilizations around the globe and through time.
-Through each semester of study there is an overarching essential theme of “authority” that threads all the units of instruction together- sources of it, who wields it, and influences of it.
-Each semester of study also moves the learn through a deliberate progression of historical analysis skill sets development.
-The course undertakes its survey journey in the fall term, with two different units on “foundations,” a study of major world religions and events that significantly contributed to modern world history, moves through significant changes in thought as a result of the Renaissance, Reformation and Enlightenment and finishing up with the significant global shifts that occur as a result of Revolutions.
+This is the essential question for this course.
+The course explores the development of Western civilization while connecting and comparing the roots of Western civilization to other peoples, cultures, and civilizations.
+There is an overarching essential theme of “authority” that threads all the units of instruction together—sources of it, who wields it, and influences of it.
+The course undertakes its survey journey in the fall term, with two different units on “foundations,” a study of major world religions and events that significantly contributed to modern world history, moves through significant changes in thought as a result of the Renaissance, Reformation and Enlightenment and finishing up with the significant global shifts that occur as a result of revolutions.
 The historical skill emphasis for the fall term is the development of primary source analysis and application skills.
 In the spring term the course moves forward with another type of revolution: the Industrial Revolution, nationalism, the World Wars and wraps up with the globalization of the modern world.
-The historical skills facet of the course moves from document analysis to document use and application for the substantiation of data based historical argumentation.
-The critical guiding aspiration for the course instructors is to set up the first year Oaks High School learner with the applicable skills for a successful career as a student of history during their time at Oaks Christian.
+The historical skills facet of the course moves from document analysis to document use and application for the substantiation of data-based historical argumentation.

 United States History

-History is the study of the past, the present and the future—all at the same time.
-This course will be a study of the United States starting with “the founding” and concluding with contemporary times.
-This survey course will encompass political, social, economic, and technological aspects of the American experience.
-An emphasis will be placed upon the American ideals of Liberty and Equality, and the consequential triumphs and tragedies, along with the contributions made by a diverse citizenry who did their part to forge a more perfect Union.
-The hope is that each student will gain an understanding of U.S History in order to understand how our nation’s past relates to events of today.
+History is the study of the past, present and future, all at the same time.
+This course studies the United States starting with “the founding” and concluding with contemporary times.
+This survey course encompasses political, social, economic, and technological aspects of the American experience.
+Emphasis is placed on the American ideals of liberty and equality and the consequential triumphs and tragedies, along with the contributions made by a diverse citizenry who did their part to forge a more perfect union.
+The goal is for each student to gain an understanding of United States history in order to understand how our nation’s past relates to today’s events.

 AP United States History

-In AP U.S. History, students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
+Students investigate noteworthy events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
 Students develop and use the same skills and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change.
-As part of the course process students will learn the technical aspects of historiographical writing with Document Based Essays, Long Essay Questions, and data based Short Answer Questions.
-The course also provides eight themes that students explore throughout the course in order to make connections among historical developments in different times and places: American and national identity; work, exchange, and technology; geography and the environment; migration and settlement; politics and power; America in the world; American and regional culture; and social structures.
+Students will learn the technical aspects of historiographical writing with document-based essays, long essay questions, and data-based short answer questions.
+Students explore eight themes in order to make connections among historical developments in different times and places: American and national identity; work, exchange, and technology; geography and the environment; migration and settlement; politics and power; America in the world; American and regional culture; and social structures.

 AP World History

-The purpose of the AP World History course is to develop a greater understanding of the evolution of global processes and contacts in interaction with different styles of human societies.
+This course develops a greater understanding of the evolution of global processes and contacts in interaction with distinctive styles of human societies.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
-The course highlights the nature of changes in international frameworks and their causes and consequences, as well as comparisons among major societies.
-It emphasizes relevant factual knowledge used in conjunction with leading interpretive issues and types of historical evidence.
-The course builds on an understanding of cultural, institutional, and technological precedents that, along with geography, set the human stage.
+The nature of changes in international frameworks and their causes and consequences is highlighted, as well as comparisons among major societies.
+The course emphasizes relevant factual knowledge used in conjunction with leading interpretive issues and types of historical evidence.
+It builds on an understanding of cultural, institutional, and technological precedents that, along with geography, set the human stage.
 Periodization, explicitly discussed, forms an organizing principle for recognizing change and continuity throughout the course.
-Specific themes provide further organization to the course, along with consistent attention to contacts among societies that form the core of world history as a field of study which allows for the development of comparisons and evaluations of change over time.
+Specific themes provide further organization, along with consistent attention to contacts among societies that form the core of world history as a field of study which allows for the development of comparisons and evaluations of change over time.

 AP European History

-In AP European History, students investigate significant events, individuals, developments, and processes from approximately 1450 to the present.
+Students investigate noteworthy events, individuals, developments, and processes from approximately 1450 to the present.
 Students develop and use the same skills and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change.
-The course also provides seven themes that students explore throughout the course in order to make connections among historical developments in different times and places: interaction of Europe and the world, economic and commercial development, cultural and intellectual development, states and other institutions of power, social organization and development, national and European identity, and technological and scientific innovations.
-Students will learn to assess historical materials—their relevance to a given interpretive problem, their reliability, and their importance—and to weigh the evidence and interpretations presented in historical scholarship.
-Solid reading and writing skills along with a willingness to devote considerable time to homework and reading are necessary to succeed.
-This course is designed for students who desire to complete a class equivalent to an introductory college course in European history.
-This class will demand rigorous coursework equivalent to those made by a full-year introductory college class and will be driven to equip students for the AP Exam in May
+Students explore seven themes in order to make connections among historical developments in different times and places: interaction of Europe and the world, economic and commercial development, cultural and intellectual development, states and other institutions of power, social organization and development, national and European identity, and technological and scientific innovations.
+Students learn to assess historical materials—their relevance to a given interpretive problem, their reliability, and their importance—and to weigh the evidence and interpretations presented in historical scholarship.
+Students develop the skills necessary to arrive at conclusions based on an informed judgment and to present reasons and evidence clearly and persuasively in an essay format.

 History and Film

 How has history impacted film?
 How has film impacted history?
 Events in history have paved the way on numerous occasions for the film industry to become what we know and love today.
-Not to mention, history has provided some of the most riveting stories in cinematic history.
+History has provided some of the most riveting stories in cinematic history.
 Likewise, film has become a crucial medium to teach people about history.
-In this course, we will study film and its impact on society decade by decade since its creation.
-We will also endeavor to learn about each decade and various historical events around the world through films.
-The course will culminate in a research project on a historical topic of the student’s choice that relates to the timeless power of stories in light of the following quote: “Stories create community, enable us to see through the eyes of other people, and open us to the claims of others.”- Peter Forbes.
+This course studies the impact of film on society decade by decade since its creation, and various historical events around the world through films.
+The course culminates in a research project on a historical topic of the student’s choice that relates to the timeless power of stories in light of the following quote: “Stories create community, enable us to see through the eyes of other people, and open us to the claims of others.” - Peter Forbes.

 History of Toys

 Toys have always been an integral part of children’s lives and children’s lives have always been an integral part of a society’s cultural valuation.
-By studying the history of toys we can see parallels in the development of human societies across time and space.
-Toys, as a cultural byproduct, reflect what the society that produces the toys finds important.
-Toys for role play.
-Toys for instructive purposes.
-Toys that have no genuine practical value beyond frivolity.
-From a wind-up glided Spanish Galleon toy in the home of a New York Socialite to a Dust Bowl Okie’s old shoe made into a baby doll with a face drawn on the heel, what children played with present a “keyhole” view into the larger room of how the people lived, when they lived, and what they valued.
-The course starts off building a foundation of what “play” is in early childhood development.
-With this foundation the students look at the development of toys from ancient societies up to the era of mass manufacturing beginning in the late 19th century.
-This is where the course really takes off as the students explore the American experience through toys decade by decade starting with the advent of the 20th century.
-A desired outcome of the course is that students will apply all they have learned to a culminating project: creating a toy or a board game.
+The study of history of toys reveals parallels in the development of human societies across time and space.
+Toys, as a cultural byproduct, reflect what the society that produces the toys finds important: toys for role play; toys for instructive purposes; or toys that have no genuine practical value beyond frivolity.
+From a wind-up glided Spanish Galleon toy in the home of a New York socialite to a Dust Bowl Okie’s old shoe made into a baby doll with a face drawn on the heel, what children played with present a view to how the people lived, when they lived, and what they valued.
+The course starts with the foundation of what “play” is in early childhood development.
+With this foundation, students look at the development of toys from ancient societies up to the era of mass manufacturing beginning in the late 19th century.
+Students explore the American experience through toys decade by decade starting with the 20th century.
+Students apply all they have learned to a culminating project: creating a toy or a board game.

-Typically a history course is thought of as a chronological survey course that marches through the political, economic, and social history of a people, society, or state.
+Typically, a history course is a chronological survey course that marches through the political, economic, and social history of a people, society, or state.
 This course is intended to turn this stereotypical expectation on its head.
-The goal of the course is to guide students into an understanding of why life in California today is the way it is and how “we” got here.
-Students will follow a curriculum that is chronologically founded but much more topically thematic.
-For example, the students will explore the idea of the “Gold Rush” as actually an umbrella title for all of the economic booms and accompanying innovations that had a significant role in shaping today’s California.
-Yes, there is the traditional Gold Rush of 1849, but there is also the Railroads, Black Gold (oil), Hollywood, Aerospace, and of course Silicon Valley.
-Also, to keep things interesting and relevant current events and unusual trivia are woven throughout the course.
-With the wide variety of topics available in California’s history, the course has the potential for catering to the individual interests of the learner taking the course.
-In fact the core pursuit of the culminating course capstone product will be to cater to each students’ specified interest regarding California History.
+This course helps students understand why life in California is the way is it is today, and how we got here.
+Students follow a curriculum that is chronologically founded but more topically thematic.
+For example, students explore the idea of the “Gold Rush” as actually an umbrella title for all the economic booms and accompanying innovations that had a significant role in shaping today’s California.
+There is the traditional Gold Rush of 1849, but there is also the railroads, black gold (oil), Hollywood, aerospace, and Silicon Valley.
+Current events and unusual trivia are woven throughout the course as points of interest.
+With the wide variety of topics available in California history, the course has the potential for catering to individual student interest.
+The culminating course capstone product will cater to each student’s specified California history interest.

-The story of the Christian Church is packed with incredible accounts of faith, heroism, tragedy, villainy, and triumph.
-Students will effectively navigate 2,000 years of the history of Christianity, from its origins as a small niche in the 1st century AD to the most popular religion in the world today.
-Using the structure and beats of the Monomyth “Hero’s Journey,” students will learn and explain history through storytelling, creating a graphic novel as the semester progresses to display the growth and development of Christianity.
-The course will include content from the 3 major divisions of Christianity–Eastern Orthodoxy, Roman Catholicism, and Protestantism–to encapsulate a more global view of the Church, rather than a strictly Western-based analysis.
-The adventure will culminate in students pitching their graphic novel to their peers, helping them see the unexpected journey of Christianity throughout its history.
+The story of the Christian church is packed with incredible accounts of faith, heroism, tragedy, villainy, and triumph.
+Students effectively navigate 2,000 years of the history of Christianity, from its origins as a small niche in the first century AD to the most popular religion in the world today.
+Using the structure and beats of the Monomyth “Hero’s Journey,” students learn and explain history through storytelling, creating a graphic novel to display the growth and development of Christianity.
+The course includes content from the three major divisions of Christianity–Eastern Orthodoxy, Roman Catholicism, and Protestantism–to encapsulate a global view of the church, rather than a strictly Western-based analysis.
+The course culminates with students pitching their graphic novel to their peers, helping them see the unexpected journey of Christianity throughout its history.

-"You learn a lot about someone when you share a meal together."- Anthony Bourdain.
-In Food in World Cultures, we will be connecting food with what makes us human.
-We will be using America as a reference point to help us better understand the impact food has on cultures globally.
-In this, we will examine different food items, literature, kitchens, public food policy, and film spanning from the 1700s to the present.
-From reading and talking, to cooking and eating, we will spend the semester learning about why food is such an integral part of the human experience.
+“You learn a lot about someone when you share a meal together.”- Anthony Bourdain.
+This course connects food with our humanity.
+America will be the reference point to better understand the impact food has on cultures globally.
+Students examine different food items, literature, kitchens, public food policy, and films spanning from the 1700s to the present.
+From reading and talking, to cooking and eating, students learn why food is such an integral part of the human experience.

 History of Sports

-From our earliest days as a nation, sports have pulled communities together, as well as creating bitter rivalries between cities.
-This course will examine the history of sports, their very foundations, as well as examine the role sports and athletes have played in shaping and changing society.
-With baseball as a main emphasis, we will study the 5 main sports of the U.S., sports with a more global interest, and the Olympics.
-We will develop an understanding of the inner relationship that sports has on social, economic, cultural, and political forces that are at work in the United States as well as the world.
-We will do our historical investigation through readings, primary sources, audio, and visual materials as well as class discussions.
-You will understand why and how sports have become a popular cultural phenomenon, and how they are a reflection of our society.
+From the earliest days of the United States, sports have pulled communities together, as well as creating bitter rivalries between cities.
+This course examines the history of sports, their foundations, as well as the role sports and athletes have played in shaping and changing society.
+With baseball as a main emphasis, students study the five main sports of the U.S., sports with a more global interest, and the Olympics.
+Students develop an understanding of the relationship sports have on social, economic, cultural, and political forces in the United States and globally.
+Historical investigation is done through readings, primary sources, audio, and visual materials as well as class discussions.
+Students develop an understanding of why and how sports have become a popular cultural phenomenon, and how they are a reflection of society.

 Vietnam War

 The Vietnam War is a complex and controversial subject.
-This course will endeavor to navigate the contentious story by presenting perspectives of all sides, including: the Cold War context, Vietnamese nationalism, Presidential policies, military tactics and strategies, American servicemen and women, Vietnamese combatants and civilians, the print and televised media, Rock ‘n Roll music as well as the American homefront.
-Students will be challenged to analyze the absurd nature of war (what does war look like, how does war act, what does it feel like, what does it sound like, what does it smell like?) and sympathize with the combatants that must endure this hostile environment.
+This course navigates the contentious story by presenting perspectives of all sides, including: the Cold War context, Vietnamese nationalism, presidential policies, military tactics and strategies, American servicemen and women, Vietnamese combatants and civilians, the print and televised media, rock ‘n’ roll music as well as the American home front.
+Students analyze the absurd nature of war (what does war look like, how does war act, what does it feel like, what does it sound like, what does it smell like?) and sympathize with the combatants who endured this hostile environment.

 Civil Rights

-When Thomas Jefferson wrote, in the Declaration of Independence, that “all men are created equal and endowed by their Creator certain unalienable rights, that among these are Life, Liberty and the Pursuit of Happiness” an American creed was birthed elevating the social and political expectations of the aspiring nation to a high and noble standard.
-The stated values of Equality and Liberty immediately produced a national conundrum: How would the United States of America fulfill its founding ideals and satisfy its vow to all its inhabitants?
-This national dilemma sparked many moments of challenge and reform that contributed to a history of the “Long Movement,” consisting of individuals, groups, organizations, and elected officials who agitated and acted in an effort to transform America into a more perfected version of itself.
-This is the story of US.
+When Thomas Jefferson wrote in the Declaration of Independence that “all men are created equal and endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of Happiness” an American creed was birthed elevating the social and political expectations of the aspiring nation to a high and noble standard.
+The stated values of equality and liberty immediately produced a national conundrum: How would the United States fulfill its founding ideals and satisfy its vow to all its inhabitants?
+This national dilemma sparked many moments of challenge and reform that contributed to a history of the “Long Movement,” consisting of individuals, groups, organizations, and elected officials who agitated and acted in an effort to transform America into a more perfect version of itself.

 Women's History

-Putting women at the center of interpretation, this course explores the impact of historical events on the lives of women in the United States and around the world.
+Placing women at the center of interpretation, this course explores the impact of historical events on the lives of women in the United States and globally.
 The course analyzes the chronological developments of women in history from prehistoric times to the present with a focus on the political, social, cultural, and economic forces that influenced the behavior and societal expectations for women.
-While tracing larger trends and identifying common experiences, we also pay close attention to the specific experiences of individual women in-order to shed light on the differences and divisions among them.
+While tracing larger trends and identifying common experiences, close attention is given to the specific experiences of individual women in order to shed light on the differences and divisions among them.
 Students learn how a wide variety of women responded to shifting trends and examine how their active participation helped shape societies.

 AP United States Government & Politics